The 100 Most Influential Queer Books of All Time

 Asegi Stories: Cherokee Queer and Two-Spirit Memory by Qwo-Li Driskill (2016)

 In the history of trans and queer studies, Indigenous cultures are often neglected or left out despite their long history of gender-nonconforming traditions.
-In this essay collection, the first full-length work to focus specifically on a tribally specific Indigenous queer or two-spirit identity, Driskill looks at how Cherokee culture and history has looked at and shaped gender identity, drawing from oral history and archives.
+In this essay collection, the first full-length work to focus specifically on a tribally specific Indigenous queer or two-spirit identity, Driskill looks at how Cherokee culture and history have looked at and shaped gender identity, drawing from oral history and archives.
 “Asegi” translates as “strange” but is also used as a term similar to “queer” — “Asegi udanto” refers to people who fall outside of or mix men’s and women’s gender roles.
-This book is important for all queer readers seeking to decolonize their bookshelves, and a crucial contribution to the queer canon.
+This book is important for all queer readers seeking to decolonize their bookshelves and is a crucial contribution to the queer canon.

 Content warnings for anti-Indigenous sentiment and cultural violence.